-Raise the Bar on Backcountry Communication with Rocky Talkie 5-Watt Radios
+Raise the Bar on Backcountry Communication – Rocky Talkie Radios

-Whether you’re simply looking to set up a photo or need to share critical terrain and safety beta, two-way radios let you communicate quickly and efficiently in the backcountry.
-The Rocky Talkie 5-Watt backcountry radios set a high bar for extended range, bomber construction and ease of use.
+Whether you’re simply looking to set up a photo or need to share critical terrain beta, two-way radios let you communicate quickly and efficiently in the backcountry.
+The Rocky Talkie radios with 5 watts of power set a high bar for range, durability and ease of use.

 What is a GMRS Radio?

-Without getting too technical, a radio’s transmission power is directly related to its wattage rating.
+Without getting too technical, a two-way radio’s transmission range directly relates to its wattage rating.
 Recent changes in FCC regulations have allowed significant improvements in the wattage of non-commercial handheld two-way radios.
-Once relegated to under two watts of transmission power (basic consumer-grade FRS radios), GMRS radios, like the Rocky Talkie 5-Watt model, boost backcountry communication to offer pro-level comms in mountainous terrain.
+Once relegated to under two watts of transmission power (basic consumer-grade FRS radios), GMRS radios, like the Rocky Talkie 5-Watt model, boost backcountry communication to offer pro-level range in mountainous terrain.
 The GMRS system uses channels in the 462 MHz and 467 MHz frequency bands.
 GMRS radios are also compatible with some channels on lower-powered FRS radios, so you can mix and match radios from other brands.

 Built for Adventure

-Beyond its rugged, waterproof build, the Rocky Talkie 5-Watt radio is thoughtfully designed for backcountry use.
-Details like a burly clip system, safety leash and carabiner attachment options are clearly designed for backcountry skiing, climbing and mountaineering.
+Beyond its rugged, waterproof build, Rocky Talkie 5-Watt radios are thoughtfully designed for backcountry use.
+Details like a burly clip system, safety leash and carabiner attachment options are designed for rugged use like backcountry skiing, climbing and mountaineering.
 The radio interface is simple, without too many buttons or button sequences to keep straight for standard communication needs.

-In addition, Rocky Talkie offers a couple of key accessories to dial in the radios to your needs, including a remote mic and a longer antenna.
+In addition, Rocky Talkie offers key accessories to customize the radios to your needs, including a remote mic and a whip antenna.
 The remote mic is especially handy for backcountry skiing as you can zip the radio into a pocket on your backpack and clip the mic to your shoulder strap.
-The remote mic setup lets you make or respond to radio calls without digging for the radio or fumbling with buttons.
+The remote mic setup lets you make or respond to radio calls without digging for the radio or fumbling through pockets.
 The extended-length antenna boosts your range in mountainous terrain.

-The usable range for the Rocky Talkie 5-Watt is several miles at a minimum and up to more than 10 miles, given an ideal line of sight scenario in the high alpine.
-And we are talking clear, crisp comms, not broken static-filled garble.
+The usable range for the Rocky Talkie 5-Watt is several miles at a minimum and up to more than 10 miles, given an ideal line-of-sight scenario in the high alpine.
+They offer clear, crisp comms, not broken static-filled garble.
 The Rocky Talkie 5-Watt has performed as well as my 5-watt Icom VHF radio in the field.

 The addition of the remote mic sets you up with convenient access and secure storage of the radio.
 You are way more likely to use your radio if it is easily accessible, and it doesn’t get much easier than a remote mic clipped to your shoulder strap.

-Do yourself and your ski partners a favor; step up to the Rocky Talkie 5-Watt radio for your backcountry ski radio needs.
+Do yourself and your ski partners a favor; step up to the Rocky Talkie 5-Watt radio for your two-way radio needs.
 Good communication with your ski partners makes for a safer backcountry experience.

 Check the availability of Rocky Talkie 5-Watt backcountry radios – $165